-In our December 31, 2001 Form 10-K/A, under the caption "Item 7.
+In our December 31, 2001 Form 10-K, under the caption "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and in the Notes to the Consolidated Financial Statements, we disclosed what we consider to be our critical accounting policies.
 We applied those same accounting policies in the preparation of the accompanying condensed consolidated financial statements, except for the adoption on January 1, 2002 of SFAS Nos.
 141, 142 and 144 and the corresponding cessation of goodwill amortization.
-SFAS No. 142 required, among other things, the discontinuance of the amortization of goodwill and certain other identified intangibles.
-It also required a January 1, 2002 reassessment of the recoverability of the goodwill that was carried on our financial statements.
-We have ceased amortization of goodwill in 2002.
-SFAS No. 142 also includes provisions for the reassessment of the value and useful lives of existing recognized intangibles (including goodwill), reclassification of certain intangibles both in and out of previously reported goodwill and the identification of reporting units for purposes of assessing potential future impairments of goodwill and other intangibles.
-We have completed the initial impairment review required by SFAS No. 142 and have determined that our goodwill and intangible assets were not impaired.